-- Domain decomposition method: OpenFFT adopts a 2-D decomposition method that is capable of localizing data when transposing from one dimension to another for reducing the total volume of communication.
-Also, the decomposition is adaptive, and can automatically switch between 1-D and 2-D depending on the number of processes and data size.
-Please refer to the publications for detail. - Support for fast parallel complex-to-complex and real-to-complex transforms of 3-D FFTs with arbitrary input size. - Tuning of communication with an auto-tuning feature. - Portable, tested on various general-purpose Linux clusters and popular supercomputers, including Cray XC30, SGI Altix UV1000, SGI InfiniBand cluster, FX10, and the K computer. - Written in C and MPI, with support for Fortran through the Fortran interface. - Open source package, released under the GNU General Public License (GPL).
+- Domain decomposition method: OpenFFT adopts a decomposition method that is capable of localizing data when transposing from one dimension to another for reducing the total volume of communication.
+Also, the decomposition is adaptive, and can automatically switch between 1-D, 2-D, and 3-D (for 4-D FFTs) depending on the number of processes and data size.
+Please refer to the publications for detail. - Support for fast parallel complex-to-complex and real-to-complex transforms of 3-D FFTs and 4-D FFTs with arbitrary input size. - Tuning of communication with an auto-tuning feature. - Support for hybrid MPI/OpenMP execution. - Portable, tested on various general-purpose Linux clusters and popular supercomputers, including Cray XC30, SGI Altix UV1000, SGI InfiniBand cluster, FX10, and the K computer. - Written in C and MPI, with support for Fortran through the Fortran interface. - Open source package, released under the GNU General Public License (GPL).